Digital technologies have become a crucial part of every organization today.

 Intelligence providers generally supply operations threat intelligence using a combination of human and machine-readable formats.
 Obtaining this intelligence isn’t an easy task, especially since it involves a large volume of data.

 It’s why intelligence providers use an open-source method to detect relevant information.
-For example, they may get intel from hackers discussing potential targets or examine leaked data on a dark web forum.
+For example, they may get intel from cybercriminals discussing potential targets or examine leaked data on a dark web forum.

 Tactical Threat Intelligence